Removal from the BIS Boycott Requester List

 The scope of the EAR’s reporting requirements in § 760.5 are rather extensive, and dare I say ambiguous at times (just read through the numerous examples of what is or isn’t reportable in Part 760).
 Nevertheless, the requirement states in short that a U.S. person who receives a request to take any action which has the effect of furthering or supporting a restrictive trade practice or boycott fostered or imposed by a foreign country against a country friendly to the U.S. or against any U.S. person must report such request to BIS, regardless of whether the action requests is prohibited or permissible under the EAR, except as provided in § 760.5(a).
 Given the broad and arguably non-comprehensive scope of this requirement, a high probability for erroneous reporting remains.

 For these reasons, it is imperative to rely on the reporting requirements in § 760.5 and relevant definitions in § 760.1 in conducting an internal investigation.
-In addition, in the course of conducting any such investigation—especially if your business may itself be considered a U.S. person as defined in § 760.1(b)—you should consider also identifying any potential violations by your business of the EAR’s antiboycott prohibitions in § 760.2.
-Note that I’m not going to explore those prohibitions here, or the distinct but related Internal Revenue Service (“IRS”) reporting requirements for boycott requests.
+In addition, in the course of conducting any such investigation—especially if the business may itself be considered a U.S. person as defined in § 760.1(b)—counsel should consider also identifying any potential violations by the business of the EAR’s anti-boycott prohibitions in § 760.2.
+Note that I’m not going to explore those prohibitions here—the violation of which could lead to potential civil enforcement actions by BIS—or the distinct but related Internal Revenue Service (“IRS”) reporting requirements for boycott requests.

-FOIA Request
+FOIA Requests

-Without the implementation of any formal regulations by BIS in relation to the Boycott Requester List, including for additions to or removals from, it remains unclear what other administrative remedies remain in the event of a denial by BIS of an informal removal petition.
+Without the implementation of any formal regulations in relation to removal from the BIS Boycott Requester List, including for additions to or removals from, it remains unclear what other administrative remedies remain in the event of a denial by BIS of an informal removal petition.
 Furthermore, given the relatively recent implementation of the List, there isn’t any precedent either as for potential judicial challenges to such denials.
 However, denials may be subject to the Administrative Procedure Act’s (“APA”) judicial review provisions in 5 U.S.C. §§ 701-706 (e.g., arbitrary and capricious” agency action).

 The Anti-Boycott Act is part of the broader Export Control Reform Act of 2018 (“ECRA”), 50 U.S.C.
 Chapter 58.
 Although ECRA exempts the functions exercised under its Subchapter 1—which primarily relates to Export Controls as opposed to the Anti-Boycott Act in Subchapter II—from the judicial review provisions and other parts of the APA (See § 4821(a)), such exemptions do not necessarily cover administrative actions made in relation solely to the Anti-Boycott Act.
 Arguably, denials for removal from the Boycott Requester List would be a function exercised under Subchapter II, and not Subchapter I.

 Furthermore, ECRA does provide a relevant exception for § 4843(c) of the Anti-Boycott Act from the noted APA judicial review exclusion in § 4821(a).
 Specifically, § 4843(c) provides that any civil penalty or administrative sanction (including any suspension or revocation of authority to export) under the enforcement related § 4843 of the Anti-Boycott Act is indeed subject to the judicial revision provisions of the APA.
 Being added to the Boycott Requester List is arguably a civil penalty or administrative sanction imposed under § 4843 (See also 5 U.S.C. § 551(10)), especially since §4843(d) authorizes the President to “…establish[] levels of civil penalty…”, and being added to the List is a form of penalty or sanction.
-For these reasons, whether a denial of a petition to be removed from the Boycott Requester List is subject to the judicial review under the APA—or even being added to the list to begin with if a listed entity seeks to forego the administrative removal process and straight to judicial review—remain a justiciable question, and should be considered as part of any relevant strategy in seeking removal from the List.

 The author of this blog post is Kian Meshkat, an attorney specializing in U.S. economic sanctions, export controls, and anti-boycott matters.
-If you have any questions please contact him at [email protected].
+If you have any questions please contact him at meshkat@meshkatlaw.com.

 Sign up for blog updates